-Most pet stores carry a wide range of wireless dog fences.
+Most pet stores carry a wide range of invisible dog fences.
 Online stores like Amazon offer a wider range of wireless fences.
 They also offer great deals around festivities and such so you can get a good system at an affordable price.

-Best Wireless Dog Fence Reviews
+Best Wireless Dog Fence Reviews for 2018

 The PetSafe PIF00-12917 Stay and Play Wireless Fence is a radial fencing system which has a maximum coverage area of 0.8 acres.
 It has a dial on the transmitter which allows you to adjust the diameter of your boundary circle between 40 feet and 210 feet.
 This is an upgrade to the PetSafe Wireless Pet Containment System, PIF-300.